welldan97/protocolist/README.md

 ---------------

-Activity model has four attributes: subject("who did it"), type("what they did"), object("what they did it to") and data("additional information").
+Activity model has four attributes: subject("who did it"), type("what they did"), object("what they did it to") and data(additional information).
 Subject will be set as current user by default.

 Protocolist expects you to have `current_user` action in a controller.